To become an effective leader, you must first conquer yourself.

 That’s because the effects of self-control (or lack thereof) are amplified for leaders, who have a responsibility not just for their own behaviours and actions, but also those of the people who work with them.
 The tone really does come from the top.
 There’s plenty of evidence that more positive attitudes at the top mean more positive attitudes throughout the organisation and, crucially, improved performance – with the reverse also true.

-Research by management professor, Sigal Barsade, has charted a significant “ripple effect” of emotional contagion– the transfer of moods between people in a group – in workplace dynamics.
+Research by management professor, Sigal Barsade, has charted a significant “ripple effect” of emotional contagion – the transfer of moods between people in a group – in workplace dynamics.
 Barsade allocated participants into simulated teams, with leaders either in a bad mood or a positive one.
 Over the course of working together, the members of those teams caught whichever mood the leader was in.
 With downbeat, negative leadership, team performance suffered.
 In contrast, positive emotional contagion meant improved cooperation, decreased conflict, and increased performance.

 Pioneer of psychological safety, Amy Edmonson, defines such safety as “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes."
 And like emotional contagion, it’s not just a matter of being “nice”.
 Creating work environments in which people feel comfortable taking risks is a key to innovation.
 For Google, providing a safe environment has become a competitive advantage.
 High levels of psychological safety mean that people are less likely to leave the company, more likely to contribute a range of ideas, generate more revenue and are rated as effective twice as often by their managers.

 Unpredictable bosses: take note.
 Impulsive behaviours – that lack of self-control – not only reflect on us personally, but are likely to have far-reaching, negative consequences for our people and our performance.
 In 2017, a team of researchers reviewed a range of findings on employee self-control.
 They concluded that leaders with low self-control were a particular problem, more likely to verbally abuse their people, to form weak relationships with them and to lack charisma.
 Scholars have estimated that the cost to US companies of this kind of negative and abusive behaviour is in excess of $20bn a year.
+In contrast, leaders with high levels of self control “display more effective leaderships styles…and are more likely to inspire and intellectually challenge their followers.”

 The perils of ego depletion and building self-control